Plan my Serbia route

 Where is Petrovaradin Fortress?

-For broader context, see the main Novi Sad Travel Guide and the wider Vojvodina Travel Guide.
+For broader context on Novi Sad itself, see the Novi Sad Travel Guide and the wider Vojvodina guide.

 A landmark that makes Novi Sad feel complete